 The purpose of this form is to promote informed borrowing and to give students information about financial aid and their eligibility for aid; as well as provide lenders of their education expenses and other aid received.
 To receive this form you may contact your lender or download the form directly from our Web site.
 Please note that this form does not change or replace the normal school certification process.

-The Self-Certification form requests information about the borrower along with the cost of attendance (COA)for the loan period covered by the loan being requested.
+The Self-Certification form requests information about the borrower along with the cost of attendance (COA) for the loan period covered by the loan being requested.
 You are then required to deduct your estimated financial aid from the estimated COA, which will give you the estimated loan amount that you are able to borrow from your lender.
-This information may be retrieved via MyUMUC or requested from the Financial Aid Office.
+This information may be retrieved in Financial Aid in MyUMUC or requested from the Financial Aid Office.

 Estimate your cost of attendance at UMUC.
 You will need to select your program to view the cost-of-attendance information needed to complete Section 2 of the Private Education Loan Applicant Self-Certification.

-Once you have calculated your tuition per credit hour and fees, if receiving financial aid, you may retrieve your estimated financial aid by logging into your MyUMUC portal.
+Once you have calculated your tuition per credit hour and fees, if receiving financial aid, you may retrieve your estimated financial aid via Financial Aid in MyUMUC.
 By viewing your financial aid for the specific semester or aid year, you are now able to determine your eligible amount to borrow.
 To calculate your eligible amount, which is Section 2, question C, of the application, you will need to subtract your total estimated financial aid from your estimated COA.

 |Resident Undergraduate Student COA:||